ss-1921/hospital_database/README.md

 **Primary Keys:**

-•	Each table has a unique primary key for record identification
+•	Each table has a unique primary key for record identification: hospital_id, doctor_id, person_id, prescription_id